k-u-knt/ncpipe/README.md

 **Caution: This is a development repository and is not intended for full production use yet.
 Use at your own risk.**

-`ncpipe` is a tool that allows you to visually create and execute pipelines of Python functions.
-It is designed to work alongside the [ImAge_workflow](https://github.com/terskikh-lab/ImAge_workflow) to provide a user-friendly interface for running complex image analysis workflows.
-However, it can be used with any set of Python functions.
+`ncpipe` is a general-purpose tool that allows you to visually create and execute pipelines of Python functions.
+While it can be used with any set of Python scripts, it is useful for orchestrating multi-step workflows, like the one provided by the [ImAge_workflow](https://github.com/terskikh-lab/ImAge_workflow) repository.

 The application consists of a Python backend powered by Sanic and a React-based frontend using React Flow.